 - Maintain tracking capability.
 Tracking the history of repairs and preventative maintenance is important because it helps your team identify problems and their causes, replace problematic assets, and stock parts.
 Ensure that the tracking capability built into CMMS software is can be transferred to multiple sites if you plan to implement the system throughout your organization.

 - Choose a system that’s simple to implement and easy to use.
-Having a system that’s easy to set up and implement is vital when a variety of staff members will need to use the CMMS in multiple locations.
+Having a system that’s easy to set up and implement is vital when a variety of staff members will need to use the multi-site CMMS in different locations.
 After all, no software will be able to improve your maintenance department’s performance and help you achieve a return on investment if end users don’t adopt it.